Foucault–Habermas debate

-The Foucault–Habermas debate is a dispute concerning whether Michel Foucault's ideas of "power analytics" and "genealogy" or Jürgen Habermas' ideas of "communicative rationality" and "discourse ethics" provide a better critique of the nature of power in society.
-The debate compares and evaluates the central ideas of Habermas and Foucault as they pertain to questions of power, reason, ethics, modernity, democracy, civil society, and social action.
+The Foucault–Habermas debate was a dispute concerning the question whether either Michel Foucault's ideas of "power analytics" and "genealogy," or Jürgen Habermas' ideas of "communicative rationality" and "discourse ethics" provide the better critique of the nature of power in society.

+Arguments compared and evaluated the central ideas of Habermas and Foucault pertaining to questions of power, reason, ethics, modernity, democracy, civil society, and social action.